Until Symbio 1807 permissions can be set to Viewer to make the content visible only for a certain group or to author the content for editing.

 In this scenario it will be explained how user groups and permission sets can be used, and how can user groups and permission sets help to hide or show only specific part of the system from specific user or user group.
 This will be shown on example of Human resources, and how only HR group can see some categories.

 Administrator creates Permission sets “HR permission set”, which has all permission selected.
 This Permission set will later be added to users and user groups.

 Administrator create user ‘HR assistant’.
-User role is Architect.
+User role is Architect (use the "Change permissions" dialog to set that in newer versions of Symbio).
 All other attributes that are needed are filled in.

 Administrator changes permissions on user that he has created.
 For permission sets he selects Permission set that he created in step one “HR permission set”, and user group will be added after he creates new User group.

 Administrator creates new User group “HR” from Admin panel.
 In Change permission dialog box, he chooses for Permission sets permission set that he created in step a.
 “HR permission set”, and in User part he adds new user “HR assistant” that he created in step b.

 After he created all necessary steps for using permission sets correctly on object Administrator navigates to Processes and select Category “HR Processes”, where are all processes that are involved with HR team.
 In toolbar Administrator goes on Changes Permission button.

 On Change Permission dialog box he chooses User group “HR” for permitted groups, select option for Inheritance and select option “Exclude users from other user groups”.

 After click on ok button, changes are applied and because Admin user is still logged in, he does not have permission to see HR Processes Category, Category in graphic view is disabled, and all processes inside it are not visible.
 In Tree view nothing is visible.